Western Medical Acupuncture

 Acupuncture stimulates the nerves in skin, muscle and other tissues, and can produce a variety of effects.
 It increases the release of the body’s natural painkillers, including endorphin and serotonin.
 This modifies the way pain signals are received by the brain.
 It is mainly used to treat musculoskeletal pain, including myofascial trigger point pain.

-I may use this type of acupuncture as part of a treatment session but always in conjunction with osteopathy.
-I understand that many people have concerns about whether acupuncture hurts but the needles are very fine and most people only feel the sensation of the needle initially piercing the skin and that's it.
+We may use this type of acupuncture as part of a treatment session but always in conjunction with osteopathy.
+We understand that many people have concerns about whether acupuncture hurts but the needles are very fine and most people only feel the sensation of the needle initially piercing the skin and that's it.